tessyjames/Intune-PowerShell-Management/Scenario Modules/IntuneFirewallRulesMigration/README.md

 # Intune Windows Firewall Rule Migration

 This project aims to assist organizations in migrating their existing, in-house firewall rule solutions to Intune.
-The project is a suite of PowerShell Cmdlets that can be used to migrate firewall rules.
-The Cmdlets are extensible so that organizations may create their own PowerShell scripts for custom firewall policy implementations and reuse parts of the project to assist in migrating to Intune.

 ## Project specific notes